-This one is really only of interest to folks in my Christian heritage.
-I’ve attached a picture that shows how broadly God uses the word “sing.”
-Notice that “sing” does not mean “sing, but without instruments.”
+At the top of the page, I attached a picture that shows how broadly God uses the word “sing.”
+Please notice that “sing” does not mean “sing, but without instruments.”
 Notice that “sing” is not in opposition to “play.”
+In fact, God makes certain that we understand that singing can incidentally have instruments as being from the heart; the being.

-It is my belief that God communicates through language, and as such, His use of words does not change based simply and arbitrarily based on “the side of the cross.”
-If the meaning he was conveying with words changed based on Covenant, we’d be entirely unable to understand what He loves and desires.
+It is my belief that God communicates through language, and as such, His use of words does not change based simply and arbitrarily based “the side of the cross.”
+If the meaning He was conveying with words changed based on Covenant/side of the cross, we’d be entirely unable to understand what He loves and desires.
 It would be shocking if we one day woke up to find that, without notice, the definitions we’d all known were suddenly incorrect.

 As an example, we don’t have have the following internal dialogue: